rajtilakjee/useful-websites/README.md

 ## Privacy

 - [Terms of Service, Didn't Read](https://tosdr.org/) - Summarises the terms and conditions for most websites and ranks them on privacy.
+- [12ft Ladder](https://12ft.io/) - Remove the paywall from websites and gets you access to articles.

 # Q